EE 109 - Spring 2026 Introduction to Embedded Systems

 Getting Started

 To get started, create a “lab5” folder, download the lab5.zip file from the class web site and put it in the “lab5” folder.
-The zip files contains a lab5.c file to use for the program and the Lab5_Answers.txt file for the review questions.
-Copy your Makefile, lcd.c and lcd.h files from the lab4 folder to the new lab5 folder.
+The zip files contains a lab5.c file and a Makefile to use for the program and the Lab5_Answers.txt file for the review questions.
+Copy your lcd.c and lcd.h files from the lab4 folder to the new lab5 folder.

 The lab5.c template file should be used as a starting point for the program.
-Add code to implement the state machine described above with the three states.
-The main loop of the program is performing three tasks each time around the loop:
+Add code to implement the stopwatch as described below in Task 2.

 Displaying Text Strings on the LCD